Sebaceous

 Sebaceous Cysts – The Facts

-The term “sebaceous cyst” is fine and we all know what we’re talking about.
+The term “sebaceous cyst” refers to a non-cancerous cyst of the skin.
 There are two types of sebaceous cyst: Epidermal cyst that originates from the upper layer of skin (epidermis), and Pilar cyst that originates from hair follicles.
 It’s mainly pathologists that worry about these differences.
 In practice, they both appear very similar – as a firm skin coloured lump.

-The cysts are made up of a wall that contains a fluid called sebum.
+A Sebaceous cysts forms out of your sebaceous gland.
+This gland produces the oil, called sebum, that coats your hair and skin.
 The sebum is the same consistency as toothpaste, yellowish in colour, and doesn’t smell very nice!

-Multiple cysts are a rare pointer to an underlying genetic condition such as Gardner Syndrome or Basal Cell nevus syndrome.
+Other causes of a sebaceous cyst may include a deformed duct or an underlying genetic condition such as Gardner Syndrome or Basal Cell nevus syndrome.

 Please note that we do not specialise in Sebaceous Cyst removal.